 Skip to content

-No matter how they arrive, invasive aquatic and terrestrial species are making their way across Pennsylvania and beyond, and unfortunately, controlling and/or eradicating them is expensive and time-consuming.
+No matter how they arrive, invasive species are making their way across Pennsylvania and beyond, and unfortunately, controlling and/or eradicating them is expensive and time-consuming.

 a close up of a leaf